-“I don’t want to be doing all this business stuff, I’m just wanting to help people”
+“I don’t want to be doing all this business stuff, just want to help people”

-If I had 10 euros for every time I’ve heard this, I could easily go on holiday to Iceland on the proceeds.
+If I had 10 euros for every time I’ve heard this, I could easily fly around the world on the proceeds.
 It usually also comes just before someone says they would love to work with me, but can’t afford it right now.
-Which means they can’t do what they want to do with me.
+Which means they can’t do what they want to do.
 Which means they can’t earn more.
 Which means they can’t afford it later either. #viciouscyclealert

 In this article you’ll read why wanting to help people isn’t enough, why it does pay to do the business stuff, what benefits this brings and how this makes your life a whole lot easier.

 Wanting to help people is a wonderful thing.

 If you’re a people person, like a coach, trainer, or healer, you care about people and what happens to them.
 You want them to feel happier, healthier, stronger, more able to take action/stick up for themselves.
 You want them to experience a result that you feel is possible, while they are doubting they can ever get there.

 It’s a big responsibility and a beautiful thing.
 Is there any moment as sweet as seeing someone get it and interact with life in a different way? (didn’t think so)

 Business feels hard

 On the other hand, business feels like hard work.
 It’s all about structure and routines and putting yourself in the foreground.
 These things are often the opposite of how you’d like to be working, when you’re just wanting to help people.

 We tend to choose work that plays to our strengths.
 As a coach, trainer, or healer, your strengths are going to be things like: